 Some individuals have very negative associations, linked to their environments or relationships back in Rutherglen.
 Down to this, the greater distance will ease their rehabilitation journey.
 If you’re however able to cope through familiarity, selecting a drug and alcohol rehab in Rutherglen will ease the discomfort of rehab.

 Luckily, here at Nova Recovery, we sit somewhere in the middle, offering benefits of both localised recovery and residential rehab, providing the optimal space for Rutherglen locals to consider.

 Can you help me find a drug and alcohol rehab in Rutherglen?

-At Nova Recovery, we are an independent rehab clinic.
-With this in mind, we cannot refer you to a drug and alcohol rehab in Rutherglen, other than our own Largs based clinic.
+At Nova Recovery, we are an independent rehab hospital.
+With this in mind, we cannot refer you to a drug and alcohol rehab in Rutherglen, other than our own Largs based hospital.

 However, down to our location, our rehab offering, our affordability and our specialisms, we stand as a strong option for Rutherglen locals.
 With this in mind, if you are keen to remain close to home, this can be arranged via residential rehab which we can most definitely help you with.

 Will I have access to mental health support?